k4yf0ur/Discord-Soft-Block/README.md

 		});
 	}
 };
-setInterval(hideUser, 500); //might wanna edit this to be lower
+setInterval(hideUser, 500); //how quickly the messages are removed

 ```